UPGON/cenfind/README.md

 ### Squashing the stacks to projections
 `squash` is a program that expect a path to a dataset folder containing a single folder called `raw/`.
-Inside raw, you have put all the folders that contains *.ome.tif files.
-These will be fetched, squashed and saved to `projections/`, next to the `raw` folder.
+Inside raw, you have put all the folders that contains ome.tif files.
+These will be fetched, squashed and saved to `projections/`, next to the `raw/` folder.

-squash fetch all files recursively inside raw/ that ends with *.ome.tif.
+`squash` fetches all ome.tif files recursively in raw/.
 The files are loaded using tifffile into the memory (intensive; as each file may be 4.2 GB in size).
 Each file as up to 5 dimensions (TCZYX) but so far only CZYX are supported by squash.
 The first step is to figure out the position